Shaughny/Computer-Networking/README.md

 Includes custom libraries that allow for UDP and TCP requests.

-Uses the custom libraries to create a remote file system manager.
+Uses these custom libraries to create a remote file system manager.

 Written in Nodejs, Python and Go